Demi-urge/menace_sandbox/docs/sandbox_runner.md

 been left behind by a previous crash.
 Containers, Docker volumes and networks older than `SANDBOX_CONTAINER_MAX_LIFETIME` whose command includes `sandbox_runner.py` are also purged even if the pool label is missing.
-Once this cross-run sweep has finished two background workers are launched.
+Once this cross-run sweep has finished you can avoid loading the environment altogether by setting `MENACE_LIGHT_IMPORTS=1` before importing `sandbox_runner`.
+This skips the cleanup step and defers all Docker/QEMU initialisation until sandbox features are explicitly used, allowing utility helpers such as ``discover_orphan_modules`` to run without Docker installed. two background workers are launched.
 The regular cleanup worker removes idle or unhealthy containers and deletes stale VM overlays while the reaper worker collects orphaned containers that were not tracked correctly.
 Both workers log